Wells Fargo Review: We Love the Sign-up Bonuses but Can’t Ignore the Fees

 However, we do like the Automatic Refund feature, which will waive some overdraft fees if Wells Fargo receives an automatic transfer that covers at least the amount you overdrafted by before 9 a.m. the following business day.
 This feature is free and is automatically applied to all checking accounts.

 Wells Fargo is known for pretty sweet bonus offers for new customers: If you’re a new customer and you open a checking account, you’ll receive a $400 bonus if you set up and receive at least $4,000 in monthly direct deposits for three consecutive months.
 The offer is good through July 31, 2020.
+To see how this bonus stacks up against competitors, check out our a list of our current bank promotions.

 Wells Fargo’s basic savings account, the Way2Save Account, also has a $25 minimum opening deposit.